Change text size:

 Patchworker Spotlight: Gem’s story

-Gem is a Disabled Content Creator from Wakefield, West Yorkshire.
+Gem Turner is a Disabled Content Creator from Wakefield, West Yorkshire.
 Gem kindly spoke to us about her experiences, the growth of her blog, and her thoughts on how employers can make the workplace more accessible.

 To start, could you please tell us about yourself?